+Do the residents have continuity in their clinics?
 Yes, our residents start a continuity clinic beginning on the first day of residency.
 All of the faculty members share in precepting the continuity clinic.
 Every new patient seen is then followed by that resident for the duration of residency.
 Residents spend 7 half-days per week in continuity clinic.
 This experience is excellent preparation for the practice of dermatology.

+What is a typical week for a resident?
 Each resident has 1 half-day of surgery every week.
 There are 2 half-days per week allotted for academic/research time.
 The remainder of the week is spent in patient clinics.
 All residents have clinics at the Penn State Milton S. Hershey Medical Center.
-First year residents have one day per week of continuity clinic at Nyes Road (Harrisburg, PA), satellite clinic.
-Second and third year residents have 1 to 2 days per week of continuity clinic at Nyes Road (Harrisburg, PA).
+Residents also have 1 day per week of continuity clinic at Nyes Road (Harrisburg, PA) or at our Camp Hill office.
+Residents only go to 1 satellite clinic, no resident goes to both.

-Call is rotated on a weekly basis, every 9 weeks.
+How often is call?
+Call is rotated on a weekly basis, divided among the residents.

-Second year residents will spend 2 months in Dermatopathology and 1 month in Mohs surgery.
-Third year residents have 4 weeks of elective time—which may be utilized for Dermatopathology, Mohs surgery, research, or training in outside institutions.
-For ease of patient continuity during elective months, 1 full day of clinic is incorporated per week during the elective time.
+What electives are available?
+Each year, residents spend time rotating through Mohs surgery and Dermatopathology.
+Third year residents have also have several weeks of available elective time, which may be utilized for Dermatopathology, Mohs surgery, research, or training in outside institutions.
+For ease of patient continuity during elective months, 1 half day of clinic is incorporated per week during the elective time.
 Special arrangements can be made for clinic coverage during away electives.

+Will I be bored in Central Pennsylvania?
 There is a reason Hershey is known as the sweetest place on earth (besides Hershey's Chocolate).
 For the outdoor lover, there are numerous activities to pursue.
 Hiking, biking, and running are encouraged with numerous trails within and around Hershey.
+The Hershey gardens and Longwood gardens are two world class arboretums.
 The Susquehanna River (as well as multiple tributaries) is in our backyard, so kayaking, canoeing, and boating are easily pursued.
 Hunters are thrilled to have access to the State game lands for vast areas of inviting forest.
 For those with a love of music, plays, or theater, Harrisburg has numerous theaters.
 Hershey boasts about the Hershey Theater, which offers many orchestral performances, off Broadway plays/musicals, and ballet.
 The Hershey Giant Center and Stadium also attract top rock and pop artists.
 For the perpetual shopper, there are many outlets within Hershey and nearby Lancaster, as well as exclusive department stores.
 Finally, food lovers will enjoy the wide range of offerings - cuisine from Italy, France, Thailand, Mexico, Vietnam, China, Korea, and Japan, as well as local Pennsylvania Dutch cuisine - are found throughout central Pennsylvania.

 For those interested in city life, Hershey is located 15 minutes away from Harrisburg, 1.5 hours from Philadelphia/Baltimore, 2 hours away from Washington DC and 3 hours away from New York City.

+What is the learning environment?
 Although challenging, this program remains friendly, nurturing and collegial—feel free to ask our residents!

+Are your residents prepared well for the boards?
 Boasting a near 100% pass rate since the beginning of our residency in the early 1980's, our graduates are well-prepared for boards.
 Weekday conferences are held from 8-9 AM.
 Monday is journal club and is held four times per month.
 The four Journal Clubs are:

-1) Archives of Dermatology.
+1) JAMA Dermatology.

 2) Journal of the American Academy of Dermatology.